Housing and insurance

 In order to rent one of our student rooms you must be a member of the student association at KMH, KMS.
 The membership costs 200 SEK.

 In order to avoid extreme costs that might occur, we strongly recommend students to have a complete insurance cover.
-The Legal, Financial and Administrative Services Agency (Kammarkollegiet) provides a personal injury insurance insurance and the Student IN.
+The Legal, Financial and Administrative Services Agency (Kammarkollegiet) provides a personal injury insurance and the Student IN.

 Personal injury insurance